gathering/gondul/README.rst

 To use it, first set up ssh to localhost (or change host in inventory) and install docker, then run::

-        $ cd build/
-        $ ansible-playbook -i test/inventory test/playbook-test.yml
+        $ ansible-playbook -i build/test/inventory build/test/playbook-test.yml

-This will build the relevant docker images and start them.
+This will build the relevant docker images, start them and run a very simple tests to see that the front works.
 It assumes a check out on the target machine (e.g.: localhost) on ``~/src/tgnms``.
 It does not use sudo or make any attempt to configure the local host beyond docker building.

-PS: This is currently NOT complete, but will eventually run actual test cases and possibly provide a development environment.
-It is very likely to "move" to the top level, mainly to avoid having to check out the git repo, which creates cache issues with docker.

-It currently DOES work to actual set up a working NMS, save collectors.
+It will set up 4 containers right now:

+- Database
+- Frontend (apache)
+- Varnish
+- Collector with ping

+The IP of the Varnish instance is reported and can be used.
+The credentials used are 'demo/demo'.

 Architecture
 ------------